 Strawberry Milk Tea

 Strawberry milk tea is an incredibly popular variety of bubble tea that combines the sweet, juicy taste of fresh strawberries with creamy milk.
-The combination creates a flavorful and refreshing beverage that has become popular around the world.
+The combination also creates a flavorful and refreshing beverage that has become popular around the world.

 This traditional bubble tea flavor is usually made with a combination of fresh or frozen strawberries, black tea, condensed milk, and sugar.